Home / Sample Resumes / Simple Resume

 Stick to simple text formatting that’s consistent from one job to the next; our sample resume shown here uses bold for the job title, normal text for the company name, and italics for the dates of employment.
 This makes it ultra-easy for a hiring manager to quickly assess your experience and see your job progression.

-In a simple resume, the minimalist style also extends to the content.
+The minimalist style also extends to the content.
 So, when describing your work experience, use clear and direct language.
 Eliminate unnecessary words and “fluff” and stick to quantifiable accomplishments.

 This section can also be brief, requiring just your degree and the school you attended.
 It’s optional to include the dates.